The Best Types of Purple Flowers Revered for Their Fragrant Spring and Summer Blooms

 Are Purple Flowers More Fragrant Than Other Types of Flowers?

-Although several purple flowers, like lilacs and lavender, are famous for their robust and recognizable fragrances, not all purple flowers smell more strongly than flowers of other colors.
+Although several purple flowers, like lilacs and lavender types, are famous for their robust and recognizable fragrances, not all purple flowers smell more strongly than flowers of other colors.

 Certain colors and fragrant chemicals in flowers, however, are correlated to help the right pollinators locate their food sources – even on windy days when fragrance might dissipate in the air.